-(6) A temporary departure contemplated in subsection (1)(b) may not include the improvement of land that is not temporary in nature and which has the effect that the land cannot, without further Nkomazi Spatial Planning and Land Use Management By-Law, 2015 50 construction or demolition, revert to its previous lawful use upon the expiry of the period contemplated in subsection (1)(b).
+(6) A temporary departure contemplated in subsection (1)(b) may not include the improvement of land that is not temporary in nature and which has the effect that the land cannot, without further construction or demolition, revert back to its previous lawful use upon the expiry of the period contemplated in subsection (1)(b).

-Part K: General Matters
+Part J: General Matters

-79 Ownership of public places and land required for municipal engineering services and social facilities
+77 Ownership of public places and land required for municipal engineering services and social facilities

-(1) The ownership of land that is earmarked for a public place as shown on an approved subdivision plan vest in the Municipality upon approval of a general plan or diagram by the Surveyor General.
+(1) The ownership of land that is earmarked for a public place as shown on an approved subdivision plan vest in the Municipality upon confirmation of the subdivision or a part thereof.